Conduitry/defiler/API.md

 `Defiler` extends Node's `EventEmitter`, and emits four events.

-### `origFile(file)`
+### `origFile(origPath, file)`

 An `origFile` event is emitted when the original version of a physical file has been read in.
-It's emitted with one argument, the `File` instance.
+It's emitted with two arguments: the file's original relative path and the `File` instance.

-### `file(file)`
+### `file(origPath, file)`

 A `file` event is emitted after all transforms on a file are complete.
-It's emitted with one argument, the fully transformed `File` instance.
+It's emitted with two arguments: the file's original relative path and the fully transformed `File` instance.

 ### `deleted(path)`

 A `deleted` event is emitted when a watched physical file has been deleted.
-It's emitted with one argument, the relative `path` to the file.
+It's emitted with one argument: the relative `path` to the file.

-### `error(file, err)`
+### `error(origPath, file, err)`

 An `error` event is emitted if a file transform or a file generator throws an exception or returns a promise that rejects.
-It's emitted with two arguments, the `File` instance in question and the thrown `err`.
+It's emitted with three arguments: the file's original relative path, the `File` instance that caused the error, and the thrown error.